-Trained and supported volunteers will be matched with Armed Forces veterans and then provide a befriending relationship in the community – this could take the form of a regular social visit to relieve isolation and loneliness, or else to provide assistance with more specific issues at other times – training and support are provided and volunteers will be PVG checked prior to contact with clients.
+Trained and supported volunteers will be matched with Armed Forces veterans to provide a befriending relationship in the community – this could take the form of a regular social visit to relieve isolation and loneliness, or to provide assistance with more specific issues at other times.
+Excellent training and support is provided and volunteers will be PVG (Protection of Vulnerable Groups) checked prior to contact with clients as well.
 This is not a personal care or advisory service.

 A tremendous opportunity to volunteer with Legion Scotland and support veterans.
-All volunteers are provided with excellent training, support and all assistance is greatly appreciated.
+All assistance makes a difference and is greatly appreciated.

-For more information please contact Emily Clark, Veterans Community Support Co-ordinator – Aberdeen, Banffshire & Kincardine, Legion Scotland at Email: email@example.com or tel.: 07876 202437.
+For more information please contact Emily Clark, Veterans Community Support Co-ordinator–Scotland North, Legion Scotland at Email: email@example.com or tel.: 07876 202437.

 Since 1921 we have provided support to veterans and their families.
 When servicemen and women return to civilian life after serving with the Armed Forces some are in need of community and friendship, maybe as a result of their experiences in the services or purely because they are no longer part of the ‘military family’ they had come to rely.
 We make a difference every day to the lives of those veterans through our comradeship and befriending programme, developing strong communities and supporting remembrance.
 Our large family network is spread across Scotland and helps support veterans and their families to get on with their lives and assists those who require assistance.